Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

     MonitorID           - The ID of the monitor created MonitorType         - The name for the type of monitor.
 (This is the 'kind' from the rest response body) MonitorTypeString   - Programmatically populated value, The string of the monitortype in a response or request body.
 Used in a section of it's own, unique to each monitor type.
 I.E. "monitorHttpReferences" for http monitors.
     MonitorTypeName     - Programmatically populated value, The string used to reference the type in a JSON document.
-This is teh same as a TMOS Command would use, "http" for a http monitor etc.
+This is the same as a TMOS Command would use, "http" for a http monitor etc.
     MonitorSelfLink     - The link to the monitor for adding to JSON documents sent in the request body. (has "localhost" for the hostname in the URL.)
     MonitorSelfURI      - The link to the monitor used to make REST calls.
-(Has teh IP address of the BIG-IQ in the URL.)
+(Has the IP address of the BIG-IQ in the URL.)
     MonitorName         - The name of the moinitor.

 #### "Create New Monitor from Environment Variables" Request